TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-gremlin-unsupported.md

 * ***GraphSONv3*** serializer is not available today but will become available in near future.

 * ***Transactions*** are not supported due to distributed nature of the system.
-Please configure desired consistency model on gremlin account to "read your own writes".
+Please configure desired consistency model on Gremlin account to "read your own writes".

 ## **Recommended Documents**